|

 biogeography and macroecology, reef conservation and management, reef connectivity.

 Students who wish to develop projects within the LECAR are expected to possess specific qualifications of laboratory and field work.
+Most experiments requires many hours of immersion in water subtropical (and tropical) requiring proper equipment and persistence.

-Much of the acquired knowledge comes from reading specific literature and by their own observations, and thus it is desired that
+Much of the acquired knowledge comes from reading specific literature and by their own observations, and thus it is desired that students spend significant time on field observation and “think like a fish.”
+The work and projects require statistical parametric and

 nonparametric analysis, being an essential requirement that students have an affinity with the most used softwares and tests.
 All